Trick or Treat (1986 film): Production

-Blackie Lawless of W.A.S.P. originally was set to play Sammi Curr.
+Blackie Lawless of W.A.S.P. was originally set to play Sammi Curr.
 Ozzy Osbourne plays a televangelist decrying the evils of heavy metal music.

 Special effects for the film were created by Kevin Yagher.
 Yagher also has a cameo in the movie as the lead singer/guitarist for the band The Kickers, playing at the high school Halloween dance.

 Scenes at Eddie's school (the fictional Lakeridge High School) were filmed at both Hoggard High School and New Hanover High School in Wilmington, North Carolina.

 Keanu Reeves auditioned for the role of Eddie Weinbauer, but Marc Price was ultimately cast.
 Gene Simmons originally was offered the role of Sammi Curr, but did not think much of the script and ultimately agreed only to a cameo as radio DJ Nuke.
 Simmons later said in an interview that he chose to play the role as Wolfman Jack, a childhood hero of his.

 The title of Sammi Curr's unreleased album Songs in the Key of Death is a play on the title of Stevie Wonder's 1976 album Songs in the Key of Life.

 Glen Morgan and James Wong provided uncredited rewrites for the film.